What exists unrestrained by space nor time and is never completely removed from the atmosphere?

 Flexing his entrepreneurial and enterprising prowess, King Elway affirms he deserves commemoration.
 And, if not receive it, he’ll actually be it.

 On “Free Promo,” Elway advises transforming negative energies into a foundation for positive ones.
-Black Metaphor spices the album’s first single and Player’s Club anthem with keys that flutter reminiscent of a harp.
-It advocates using envy as a sustainable energy source and parlaying it into to no-cost marketing for your own interests.
-And about envy and directing energy, it doesn’t take a binge watcher of HBO’s The Wire to know “if you come for the king, you best not miss.”
-Because Elway won’t.
+Black Metaphor spices the album’s first single with keys that flutter reminiscent of a harp.
+Elway advocates using envy as a sustainable energy source and parlaying it into to no-cost marketing for your own interests.

 There are some more regal feels on “Everyday’s A Blessing” too.
 But, it’s from the very beginning that King Elway takes a dignified stance and establishes his royal highness.